nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `deletetag INDEX t/[TAG]`

 - Deletes the `TAG` for the person at the specified `INDEX`.
-  -The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​
 - The tag **must be a existing tag** on the person.